 Ever since that day, Aldourie Estate has been devoted, give or take a few years during the inevitable refurbishments of the Castle – there’s only so much partying these medieval floors can take – to hosting small family get-togethers, grand parties and even lavish society balls.
 Aldourie was the Highlands venue of its time and in its heyday enjoyed much more fame than it does now.
 But that’s the way we like it; nowadays this enchanting and inspiring tucked-away Castle is a secret paradise just waiting to be found.

-Now the short history lesson is over, here’s just a few reasons why staying in the wonderland world of Aldourie for a special holiday such as Easter weekend, will bring your family closer and, do not doubt, bring you sheer contentment for your entire stay.
+Now the short history lesson is over, here’s just a few reasons why spending Easter in a Scottish castle in the wonderland world of Aldourie will bring your family closer and, do not doubt, bring you sheer contentment for your entire stay.

 #Adventure and #experiential travel are big trends this year, into 2016 and beyond.
 But, instead of joining the masses why not do something totally unique and stay in a place where many a celebrity finds sanctuary and where families and groups of friends travel from the other side of the world to stay?
 Indeed, Aldourie can tell a few stories.
 Wouldn’t you like to hear them first hand?
 It would make a change from the usual bedtime reading for the kids.
 There is so much to experience at Aldourie – let it become a part of their childhood.
 Don’t miss out on Easter family fun and adventures that can go down in your own family history; after all, Scotland was voted one of the top three places to holiday in the Lonely Planet Awards 2014.